fluent/website/doc/_sources/plugin.txt

 tail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..I think an example would help.
 The **tail** input plugin allows Fluentd to read events from the tail of text files.
-Its read behavior is analogous to the ``tail -f`` command.
+Its read behavior is analogous to the ``tail -F`` command.

 **configuration**::